RunestoneInteractive/overview/overview.rst

 You can do this as many times as you like.
 You can even start completely over by simply deleting all the code from the window.

-If you are a registered user and have logged in, it is possible to save the changes you make for reloading later. *Save* and *Load* buttons will appear that allow you to keep one copy of the program you are working on.
+If you are a registered user and have logged in, any changes you make are automatically saved, and the history slider allows you to go back to any previous version of your program.
 Note that these saved programs can be accessed from anywhere if you have logged in.
 However, if you are working anonymously, then you will lose your work at the end of the session.